-Andrew L. Seidel is a constitutional consultant and staff attorney at the Freedom From Religion Foundation.
+Andrew L. Seidel is a constitutional attorney and the Director of Strategic Response at the Freedom From Religion Foundation.
 He holds two law degrees: a J.D. magna cum laude from Tulane University Law School, where he won the Haber J. McCarthy Award, and an L.L.M. from Denver University’s Sturm College of Law, where he given the Outstanding LLM Award for his perfect 4.0.
 Andrew has a B.S. in neuroscience and environmental studies from Tulane.

 Before dedicating his life and law degree to helping atheists assert their rights and keeping state and church separate, Andrew was a Grand Canyon tour guide and an accomplished nature photographer.